ErikFerreira477/ErikFerreira477/README.md

 <h1 align = "center"> Welcome navigator :ocean:</h1>
-<h3 align = "center">Here you guys can check a little about my personal profile and studies :books:</h3>
+<h3 align = "center">Here you guys can check a little about my personal profile and studies (
+just to remember, the information above is summarized :books:</h3>
-<p> Hi my name is Érik Ferreira - Im 21 years old.
-Im in fourth period of CC(computer Science) with focus on systems development and im from Rio de Janeiro - Brazil. </p>
+<p> Hi my name is Érik Ferreira - Im 22 years old.
+Im in fifth period of CC(computer Science) with focus on systems development and im from Rio de Janeiro - Brazil. </p>

 <h4>My studies:</h4>